Hotel Transylvania 3: Summer Vacation: Plot

-A regretful Ericka gives Van Helsing the object—the Instrument of Destruction—and he sets a trap for the monsters at a dance party.
-Noticing that Dracula is still depressed about Ericka, Mavis takes advice from Johnny and tells her father to talk to Ericka, admitting that she was afraid of him leaving her, which allays Drac's fears.
-Van Helsing shows up and pushes away the DJ.
-Everyone runs away in fear.
-A horrified Murray pulls Griffin away.
-Dennis and Winnie run away in terror screaming, then a tentacle grabs them, and then Bob, still in disguise, comes and bites the tentacle and sets them free.
-Dracula tries to stop it, but the Kraken grabs Dracula and he tries to escape a few times.
-The Kraken grabs Dracula with the same tentacle which suffocates him, and Dracula.
-Kraken does the same with Mavis.
-When Ericka saves him, Dracula is knocked out. and a saddened Ericka is forced to reveal that she is his great-granddaughter.
-Van Helsing unveils the Instrument of Destruction—a case for a music note sheet—and plays a song that drives a friendly Kraken living near the island to attack the monsters.
-Dracula tries to stop the evil Kraken, but gets injured.
-Ericka saves Dracula from the evil Kraken and pleads with her great-grandfather to stop the destruction, confessing her love for Drac.
+A regretful Ericka gives van Helsing the heirloom, and he sets a trap for the monsters at a dance party.
+Noticing that Drac is still depressed about Ericka, Mavis takes advice from Johnny and tells her father to talk to Ericka, admitting that she was afraid of him leaving her, which allays Drac's fears.
+Van Helsing shows up and pushes away the DJ and a saddened Ericka is forced to reveal that she is his great-granddaughter.
+Van Helsing reveals that the heirloom is the Instrument of Destruction—a case for a music note sheet—and plays a song that drives a friendly Kraken living near the island to attack the monsters.
+Drac tries to stop the evil Kraken but gets injured.
+Ericka saves Drac from the evil Kraken and pleads with her great-grandfather to stop the destruction, confessing her love for Drac.
 This infuriates Van Helsing, and he attacks them both.

-To pacify the Kraken, Johnny opens up a portable DJ kit and plays positive songs ("Good Vibrations" and "Don't Worry, Be Happy") to beat Van Helsing's song.
-Upon playing the "Macarena", the Kraken is relaxed and happy for good; Van Helsing is unable to counter the song as the humans and monsters begins to dance, including the music sheet, which rips itself to pieces during the process.
-When Van Helsing also dances, he accidentally slips and falls, but Dracula saves him.
-Touched by the act of kindness, Van Helsing apologizes to the monsters and gives everybody a full refund for the cruise, before sending them back.
+To pacify the evil Kraken, Johnny opens up a portable DJ kit and plays positive songs to beat van Helsing's song.
+Upon playing the "Macarena", the Kraken is relaxed and happy for good.
+Van Helsing is unable to counter the song as the humans and monsters begins to dance, including the music sheet, which rips itself to pieces during the process.
+When van Helsing also dances, he accidentally slips and falls, but Drac saves him.
+Touched by the act of kindness, van Helsing apologizes to the monsters and gives everybody a full refund for the cruise, before sending them back.

-Back at Hotel Transylvania, Dracula proposes to Ericka, who gets tongue-tied at the question before accepting.
+Back at the hotel, Drac proposes to Ericka, who gets tongue-tied at the question before accepting.